SUMMER STUDENT AIDE

 4. Have satisfactorily performed work as a Student Aide II (Recreation) for the Department of Parks and Recreation, City and County of Honolulu, to qualify for Student Aide III (Recreation).

-5. Have a valid First Aid Certificate (not required at the time of application, but must be obtained by May 24, 2013, valid through the period of employment).
+5. Have a valid First Aid Certificate (not required at the time of application, but must be obtained by the first day of employment, valid through the period of employment).